Guide to what’s on in London in November 2016

 Stratford East, Gerry Raffles Square, Stratford, E15 1BN.
 Nearest station: Stratford.
 For tickets, visit the Stratford East website.

-Posted on 31 October 2016, in Activities, Entertainment, families, Festivals, film, Grub, London and tagged ballet, Christmas, london, November 2016, pantomime, Things to do in London, What's On Guide.
+Posted on 31 Oct 2016, in Activities, Christmas, Entertainment, Families, Festivals, Film, Grub and tagged ballet, pantomime, Things to do in London, What's On Guide.
 Bookmark the permalink.
 9 Comments.

 Pingback: ‘Jungle Juice’ cocktails, abandoned ruins and super comfy seating at Backyard Cinema: The Lost World | Memoirs Of A Metro Girl